icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

 If a redaction object (see RFC 9537) is in the redacted array with a name object containing the type property which is a JSON string of “Registrant Email”, these tests apply:

-1. Verify that the contact-uri property and the email property do not exist together on any vCards for the entity with the role of “registrant”.
+1. Test case [-64100](#id-testCase-64100){ #id-testCase-64100 }: Verify that the contact-uri property and the email property do not exist together on any vCards for the entity with the role of “registrant”.
 ```json
 {
   "code": -64100,